zju-jiyicheng/SpecVLM/README.md

 After runing the script, the evaluation result will be stored in results/.

 ## Note
 - Our method primarily targets resource-constrained long-video scenarios, where GPU memory bandwidth constitutes the main bottleneck during inference.
 Users are advised to set the input length according to GPU capacity.
+Theoretically, as frame number grows, SpecVLM achieves higher acceleration ratios.
 - In principle, our approach is lossless, with only minimal impact introduced by the attention implementation and data type settings.

 ## Citation